-Here’s a great video which explains how it works in layman terms:
+Here’s a great video which explains how it works in layman’s terms:

 Predictably it’s blocked in China so for folks there here’s a quick summary:

-- IP Blocking – each computer on the internet has a unique address which the government block if they find it to host content they don’t want seen inside China.
+- IP Blocking – each computer on the internet has a unique address that the government block if they find it to host content they don’t want to be seen inside China.